leathrum/mathjax-ext-contrib/forloop/README.md

 ### MathJax version 2.0 notes

-This extension has been tested against MathJax version 2.0 beta, and the `\ForArray` macro does not work with that version of MathJax.
-The `\forloop` macro does work, but it still does not work in arrays.
+This extension has been tested against MathJax version 2.0 beta.
+(The earlier problem with the `\ForArray` macro has been fixed.)
-The developer of this extension is working on a fix for this problem -- contributions are welcome.

 # History: